Features » November 10, 2012

 Though legislative reforms like AB 887 may bring material improvements, TGIJP remains focused on uniting queer prisoners and allies to support each other and challenge the prisonindustrial complex as a whole.
 Now out of prison, Phillips is pursuing a law degree and continues to organize with TGIJP in Los Angeles.
 She and other authors have put out the guidebook Surviving Prison in California: Advice by and for Transgender Women.
 Along with pointers on how to get HIV treatment, the authors stress that community power is one of the best ways to stay safe.
 “If [the police] can divide us into different groups … then we are unable, as a united community, to fight the real enemy… the corrupt system that defiles and oppresses us as human beings.”

-Toshio Meronek is an independent journalist who has covered disability, LGBT/queer issues, and prisons for The Advocate, Huffington Post, The Nation, and Truthout.
+Toshio Meronek is San Francisco-based writer who has reported for Al Jazeera, The Nation and Vice.
+His work also appears in Captive Genders: Trans Embodiment and the Prison-Industrial Complex and The Long Term: Surviving and Resisting Life in Prison.
 He is a former editor of The Abolitionist, the newspaper of the anti-prison industrial complex organization Critical Resistance.
 Follow him on Twitter at @tmeronek.